Pippa Middleton: Six Things To Know About Kate Middleton’s Sister’s Wedding

 Princess Charlotte as Flower Girl and Prince George as Page Boy

-US Weekly, quoting a source, reported that Princess Charlotte was going to be one of the flower girls, while Prince George was likely to make his appearance as a page boy.
-Kate Middleton, however, thinks that her children were too young to become flower girl and page boy, according to the Sun.
+Us Weekly, quoting a source, reported that Princess Charlotte was going to be one of the flower girls, while Prince George was likely to make his appearance as a page boy.
+Kate Middleton, however, thinks that her children are too young to become flower girl and page boy, according to the Sun.

 Pippa Middleton got engaged to James Matthews on July 17, 2016.